-This article first appeared on The Australian Mining Review on 7/10/20.
+This article first appeared on The Australian Mining Review in December 2020.
 Read the full story here.

 Imagine soaring above a mine site or oil rig and having a 360° view of every piece of equipment while sitting in an airconditioned boardroom.